jviotti/jviotti/README.md

 - **JSON BinPack**: I'm building a very space-efficient schema-driven binary serialization format for IoT and the web based on [JSON Schema](http://json-schema.org) called JSON BinPack.
+My research so far has already proven this format to be more space-efficient than ASN.1 PER, Apache Avro, Microsoft Bond, BSON, Cap'n Proto, CBOR, FlatBuffers, MessagePack, Protocol Buffers, Smile, Apache Thrift and UBJSON in every case when taking a sample set of real-world documents.
 This project will be open-source once I submit by dissertation!

 If we share similar interests, [shoot me an e-mail](mailto:jv@jviotti.com) and let's have virtual coffee to exchange thoughts!